Brewen Couaran

 • KMeans clustering segments users into four life-stage cohorts: Student, Family, Professional, Senior

-• Per-category spend share re-weights global model probabilities (P' ∝ P_global × f_user) so categorisation fits the user's actual life stage
+• Per-category spend share re-weights the global model probabilities (P' ∝ P_global × f_user) to fit each user's life stage

-• Each categorised transaction is returned with a human-readable explanation grounded in user history
+• Every categorised transaction carries a human-readable explanation grounded in the user's history

 3. Subscription insight engine

-• Six parallel signal detectors: 4-week z-score anomalies, CV + cadence subscription detection, new merchant bursts, fraud flags (velocity, smurfing), cohort vs. peers comparison, and Isolation Forest user profiling
+• Six parallel detectors: 4-week z-score anomalies, CV and cadence subscription detection, new-merchant bursts, fraud flags (velocity, smurfing), cohort-versus-peers comparison, and Isolation Forest user profiling

-• Detects forgotten, overlapping, or creeping recurring charges before they compound into "subscription drag"
+• Flags forgotten, overlapping, or creeping recurring charges before they add up

-• Insights feed Claude Haiku for concise two-sentence advice; supplier-agnostic, self-hosted path available in production
+• Insights feed Claude Haiku for concise two-sentence advice, with a supplier-agnostic self-hosted path in production

-• Deterministic action cards for 1-tap interventions: spending limits, recurring charge cancellation, analytics drills
+• Deterministic action cards for one-tap interventions: spending limits, recurring-charge cancellation, analytics drills

-• Revolut-styled Command Centre with transaction timeline, monthly budget ring, live insight cards, and voice query input
+• Revolut-styled React command centre with a transaction timeline, monthly budget ring, live insight cards, and voice query input

 • Deployed to Railway; live at revflow.brewen.dev